 Transportation impacts include:

-- Energy use: included in the overall energy consumption
+• Energy use: included in overall energy consumption, reported on page 51

-- GHG emissions: included in the overall emissions
+• GHG emissions: included in overall emissions, reported on page 51

-- Spill control: copper concentrate is shipped in sealed containers to minimize potential impacts such as spillage and dust.
+• Spill control: concentrates are shipped in sealed containers to minimize potential impacts from spillage and dust.
 In the event of a spill, the contractor cleans up lost material including potentially contaminated soil under the supervision of mine HSE personnel.
-Recovered material is returned to the process plant.
+Recovered material is returned to the process plant

-- Road accidents: represent a risk due to the number of trips.
-The contracting company (Transhorn Trucking Ltd.) does implement mitigation measures including using new trucks, managing driver fatigue and enforcing speed limits and other traffic safety measures.
-BMSC undertakes close scrutiny to minimize impacts once these trucks arrive on Bisha property.
+• Road accidents: represent a risk due to the number of trips.
+The contracting company (Transhorn Trucking Ltd.) implements mitigation measures including new trucks, managing driver fatigue, enforcing speed limits and other traffic safety measures